Landing at Cape Helles: Main force

 Hunter-Weston had watched the landings on W Beach from HMS Euryalus 1000 yd offshore but received misleading reports at 7:30 and 7:50 a.m. that the landings were succeeding.
 At 8:30 a.m.
 Hunter-Weston instructed the main force to land and at 9:00 the second wave waited for the tows to return from the shore, although few arrived.
-Wounded were removed and several platoons under Brigadier-General Napier sailed towards the beach.
+Wounded were removed and several platoons under Brigadier-General Henry Napier sailed towards the beach.
 The calamity which had befallen the first wave was still unknown to Hunter-Weston, who at 9:00 a.m. had ordered the troops on River Clyde to move towards the left flank and the troops on W Beach.

 At 9:30 a.m. a company of the 2nd Hampshire tried to disembark but most were shot down on the gangways and the attempt was suspended.
 The vessel carrying Napier and his party was seen heading towards the beach and was called alongside River Clyde, from where Napier saw many men on the lighters in front of the collier and jumped onto the nearest, unaware that the men were dead.
 Napier and his staff reached the hopper, were pinned down and Napier was killed a few minutes later.
 At 10:21 a.m.
 Hamilton, who had been watching the landing from HMS Queen Elizabeth, instructed Hunter-Weston to suspend the landing at V Beach and divert the rest of the V Beach force to W Beach.

 During the afternoon Queen Elizabeth, HMS Albion and HMS Cornwallis bombarded the Ottoman defences on V Beach, which had little effect on the volume of fire directed at the British.
 During another attempt to land from River Clyde, when the bridge to the shore had been repaired at 4:00 p.m., few troops managed to reach the ledge beyond the beach.
-At 5:30 p.m. the battleships resumed the bombardment on the village, crest of the ridge and the upper works of the fort and at 7:00 p.m. about 120 men moved to the right flank and attacked the fort, where an Ottoman machine-gun crew repulsed the attack and forced the survivors back under cover.
+At 5:30 p.m. the battleships resumed the bombardment on the village, the crest of the ridge and the upper works of the fort; at 7:00 p.m. about 120 men moved to the right flank and attacked the fort, where an Ottoman machine-gun crew repulsed the attack and forced the survivors back under cover.
 After dark the gangways of River Clyde were cleared of dead and wounded, which took until 3:00 a.m.
 A surgeon on board the collier treated 750 men from 25–27 April despite being wounded in the foot.
 Around midnight, Hunter-Weston sent orders to attack Hill 141 but two liaison officers from Hamilton's staff reported that a night attack was impossible; onshore the troops were organised into three parties to attack at 5:00 a.m. after a bombardment by Albion.